Here are the answers to frequently asked questions about the Eurovision Song Contest 2021.

-Each broadcaster is free to either produce a recording of their planned stage performance or an alternative performance.
+Each broadcaster was free to either produce a recording of their planned stage performance or an alternative performance.
 However, the audio track should be similar.

-No, the live-on-tape backup should be unique recording and not be publicly available before the event in May.
-A national selection set can be used, however, and similarities are fine.
+No, the live-on-tape backup should be a unique recording and not be publicly available before the event.
+A national selection set could have been used, however, and similarities are fine.

-Will broadcasters be given assistance by the Host Broadcaster in making their Live on Tape recording?
+Were broadcasters given assistance by the Host Broadcaster in making their Live on Tape recording?

 Yes.
-It is up to each Participating Broadcaster to develop a creative concept for their live-on-tape recording. as they would for their on-stage performance for Rotterdam.
-The ESC 2021 Contest team will be available to advise, guide and support.
+It was up to each Participating Broadcaster to develop a creative concept for their live-on-tape recording. as they would for their on-stage performance for Rotterdam.
+The ESC 2021 Contest team was available to advise, guide and support.

-The Contest team will oversee all the creative concepts, lighting, and LED content, to ensure diversity across the 41 acts and to avoid significant similarities.
+The Contest team have overseen all the creative concepts, lighting, and LED content, to ensure diversity across the 41 acts and to avoid significant similarities.

-When do all the live-on-tape recordings have to be delivered by?
+When did all the live-on-tape recordings have to be delivered by?

-Each participating broadcaster must submit their live-on-tape recording by 26 March 2021.
+Each participating broadcaster needed to submit their live-on-tape recording by 26 March 2021.

-With the same countries taking part as 2020, will there be a new allocation draw for the Semi-Finals in 2021?
+With the same countries taking part as 2020, was there a new allocation draw for the Semi-Finals in 2021?